-Just south of Nantucket, Mass rests the “unsinkable” SS Andrea Doria, where one of the greatest civilian maritime rescue efforts ever recorded replaced lost Italian paintings and bronze sculptures.
+Just south of Nantucket, Mass. rests the “unsinkable” SS Andrea Doria, where one of the greatest civilian maritime rescue efforts ever recorded replaces lost Italian paintings and bronze sculptures.

-66 years after the infamous shipwreck, steam turbines propel the 92-year-old mind of Thomas Kelly.
+66 years after the infamous shipwreck, steam turbines still propel the 92-year-old mind of Thomas Kelly.

-Locally regarded as one of Lake State University’s (LSSU) most popular sociology professors, there was a time when Kelly was a newly ordained priest aboard the Andrea Doria.
+Locally regarded as one of Lake State University’s (LSSU) most popular sociology professors, there was a time when Kelly was a newly ordained priest aboard an ill-fated ship.

 He boarded the luxurious Italian ocean liner in Genoa, Italy on Tuesday, July 17, 1956, and headed west toward New York City.
 There was much swimming, dancing, fine dining, and art gazing to be had on the cruise… faithful participation in Catholic mass services helped Kelly feel right at home.

-The Swedish liner struck Andrea Doria around 11 p.m., ramming itself approximately 30 feet into the midway of ship’s starboard side.
+The Swedish liner struck Andrea Doria around 11 p.m, ramming itself approximately 30 feet into the ship’s starboard side.

-"Many were sleeping in their cabins," said Kelly, who felt the floors' “shattering, rumbling, muted roar” upon impact to answer the call of of duty in a rescue mission that could only be deemed “miraculous.”
+"Many were sleeping in their cabins," said Kelly, who felt the ship's “shattering, rumbling, muted roar.”

-He has vividly recounted 11 hours of sheer panic calmed by faith and love in his new book – “A Night to Remember: The Sinking of the Andrea Doria, Fatal Human Losses, Yet an Historic Rescue.”
+Kelly has vividly recounted 11 hours of sheer panic, calmed by faith and love, in his new book – “A Night to Remember: The Sinking of the Andrea Doria, Fatal Human Losses, Yet an Historic Rescue.”
 The book can be purchased at Island Books and Crafts.

 Kelly looked down, slowly shook his head, and pondered, “It was all very strange.”

 “What was my response? he asked, rhetorically.
 “My Jesuit teacher would love this.
-‘Well then, Tom, get busy being of service to your shipmates.’”
+‘Then, Tom, get busy being of service to your shipmates.’”

 Kelly, along with three or four other guys, wasted no time.

-“We were half-dressed for bed,” he said.
+“We were half-dressed for bed,” said Kelly.
 “We redressed.
 I kept my pajamas on and put on my pants and suit coat over them.
-And my life jacket over everything.
+I put my life jacket over everything.
 I left off the Roman priest collar.
 I suggested we not wear socks because we might have to swim.”